algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x3c
 - Pops: _None_
 - Pushes: uint64
-- push the creatable ID of the Tth transaction in the current group
+- push the ID of the asset or application created in the Tth transaction of the current group
 - LogicSigVersion >= 4
 - Mode: Application

+The `gaid` opcode can only access the ID of assets or applications created by previous txns in the current group.

 ## gaids

 - Opcode: 0x3d
 - Pops: *... stack*, uint64
 - Pushes: uint64
-- push the creatable ID of the Ath transaction in the current group
+- push the ID of the asset or application created in the Ath transaction of the current group
 - LogicSigVersion >= 4
 - Mode: Application

+The `gaids` opcode can only access the ID of assets or applications created by previous txns in the current group.

 ## bnz target